Vanshitasingh/joomla4-task/README.md

 ## Expected Output/Behaviour:
 ### 1. Entering the desired text into the input field

-Note: Page is beind reloaded in the gif
+Note: Page is being reloaded in the gif

 ![Entering Text](https://i.ibb.co/2ZswBLY/part1.gif)